 Hair Loss Causes

-Hair loss or baldness is a genetic trait—but unlike what you may have been told, it’s not necessarily passed down from your maternal grandfather.
+Hair loss or baldness is a genetic trait, but unlike what you may have been told, it’s not necessarily passed down from your maternal grandfather.
 Medical science has come to learn that hair loss genes are actually passed down from both sides of the family, and they affect hair loss in both men and women.
 Hair loss genes may also skip generations and are utterly random in terms of which siblings (male or female) they will affect.
-They may even have very different effects on siblings within the same family.
-What causes hair loss for one family member may differ entirely from what causes another family member’s hair loss, so it is best to not rule anything out before seeking a medical opinion.
+The cause of hair loss for one family member may differ from that of another.

 Get your free Info Kit and